awsdocs/amazon-pinpoint-user-guide/doc-source/journeys-metrics.md

 #### Contact center metrics<a name="jounrneys-contact-center-outbound-campaigns-success"></a>

 The following call metrics are available:
++ **Total successful dials** – The total number of calls that were successfully dialed\.
 + **Connected** – The number of calls that connected to an agent\.
 + **SIT tone** – The number of calls that received a busy tone\.
 + **Fax** – The number of calls that received a fax tone\.
 + **Voicemail beep** – The number of calls that reached voice mail with a beep sound\.
 + **Voicemail no beep** – The number of calls that reached voice mail without a beep sound\.
 + **Not answered** – The number of calls that received a response, but the call continued to ring without reaching voice mail\.
++ **Connection error** – The number of calls that received a response, but the call could not reach voice mail\.
-+ **Connection rate** – The rate of calls that successfully connected to an agent as compared to all attempted calls\.
++ **Connection rate** – The rate of calls that successfully connected to an agent as compared to all successful dials\.
++ **Total failed dials** – The number of calls that failed due to system issues, telecom issues or permission errors\.
++ **Total expired dials** – The number of calls that expired because dialer faced an error or there were no agents available\.

 ### Activity metrics<a name="journeys-metrics-activity"></a>